specialprocedures/pyromania/README.md

 # pyromania
-Tools for simplifying the rpy2 interface for Python and R
+Tools for simplifying the rpy2 interface for Python and R. Very much a work in progress, requires Linux.